Syllabus

 Course Overview:

 The computer has become an essential tool for anyone working in the fields of design, photography, videography, illustration, architecture, industrial design, animation, and multimedia and web design.
 This course will explore many facets of making art using computer hardware and software.
-The core of this course will be to explore the state of the art digital tools contained in Adobe's Photoshop CS3.
-Using appropriated images we will learn to make selections, tonal and color control, apply filters, write action scripts and more.
-Next, we will try our hand at open source software for fractal rendering, flash animation and recording time based digital art.

 This is a working studio class and through demonstrations and hands on work you will learn to solve visual problems using windows based software.
 This "hands on" experience is the key to success in this class.
-The primary evidence for progress in this class will be a portfolio of 30+ pieces illustrating concepts learned.
+The primary evidence for progress in this class will be a portfolio of 35+ pieces illustrating concepts learned.

 Topics to be covered include:

-Introduction to Adobe Photoshop CS3
+Introduction to Adobe Photoshop

 Selections, clones, serial imagery